-Former Foreign Minister, Serbia and Montenegro
+Former Minister of Foreign Affairs, Serbia and Montenegro

 A Serbian diplomat and politician, he served as the Secretary General of the Regional Cooperation Council (2013-2018); as Co-ordinator of the OSCE Economic and Environmental Activities (2008-2012); Chairman of Working Table I (democratization and human rights) of the Stability Pact for South Eastern Europe (2004-2007).